Fair Asynchronous Session Subtyping: Related and Future Work

 \section{Related and Future Work}

-\paragraph{Related work} We first compare with previous work on refinement for asynchronous communication by some of the authors of this paper.
+\paragraph{Related work} The relationship between refinement and subtyping in the context of \emph{synchronous} session types has been thoroughly investigated both for binary and multiparty session types.
+For instance, Bernardi and Hennessy~\cite{BernardiH16} establish a correspondence between binary session subtyping and an observational preorder on session types interpreted as contracts.
+A similar result has been obtained in the context of multiparty session types by Severi and Dezani-Ciancaglini~\cite{SeveriD19}, where the subtyping is dubbed structural preorder, while the refinement is named observational preorder.
+Concerning \emph{asynchronous} communication we can mention previous works on refinement for asynchronous communication by some of the authors of this paper.
 The work in~\cite{wsfm08} also considers fair compliance, however here we consider binary (instead of multiparty) communication and we use a unique input queue for all incoming messages instead of distinct named input channels.
-Moreover, here we provide a sound characterisation of fair refinement using coinductive subtyping and provide a sound algorithm and its implementation.
-In~\cite{sefm19} the asynchronous subtyping of \cite{MariangiolaPreciness,ESOP09, CDY2014, BravettiCZ17} is used to characterise refinement for a notion of correct composition based on the impossibility to reach a deadlock, instead of the possibility to reach a final successful configuration as done in the present paper.
+Moreover, in the present paper we provide a sound characterisation of fair refinement using coinductive subtyping and provide a sound algorithm and its implementation.
+In~\cite{sefm19,BravettiZ21} the asynchronous subtyping of \cite{MY15} is used to characterise refinement for a notion of correct composition based on the impossibility to reach a deadlock, instead of the possibility to reach a final successful configuration as done in the present paper.
 The refinement from~\cite{sefm19} does not support examples such as those in Figure~\ref{fig:runex-types}.